How to grow Winter flowering Jasmine

 How to prune Winter flowering Jasmine

 Winter flowering Jasmine can get messy, with tangled stems, as shown in the image below.
 To overcome its untidy habit, pruning will help to keep it in shape.
 Jasmine is group 2 for pruning, which means prune only after flowering in early spring.
 It flowers on "old wood" (what does this mean?)
 The flowers form on branches grown last year.
-This means it is important not to prune it until after it has flowed, or you cut off the branches on which the flowers are forming, see below.
+This means it is important to prune only immediately after flowering or you cut off the branches on which next year's flowers are forming, see below.

 When pruning, take out any diseased or spindly branches and thin out the whole plant if it is becoming too large.
 You can safely take out up to 20% of the plant growth annually.
 You can leave winter flowering Jasmine to its own devices to ramble.
 It will carry on growing well and flowering, although eventually it will become untidy.
 It looks better if given an annual prune, cut back to required size or a pair of buds and take out some old growth from the base.